-The low detection was attributed to the reliance upon on optical redshift biasing towards the most UV luminous objects at high redshift \citep{curran2008}. \cite{curran2012} subsequently showed that the critical luminosity above which \mbox{H{\sc i}} was not detected, $L_{1216\text{\AA}}>10^{23}\,\rm W\, Hz^{-1}$ or an ionizing photon rate $Q\sim10^{56}\rm\,s^{-1}$ \citep{curran2017}, was just sufficient to ionize all the neutral gas in a large spiral galaxy.
-Most recently, \cite{curran2024} has shown an anti-correlation between the \mbox{H{\sc i}} absorption strength and the ionizing photon rate.
-Using Keck spectroscopic observations, \cite{vernet2001} measured a monochromatic luminosity of $6.3\times10^{41}\,\rm erg\,s^{-1}\,\text{\AA}^{-1} $ at rest frame wavelength $\lambda_{\rm rest} =1500\text{\AA}$ and a continuum slope $\beta=-1.43$ ($F_{\lambda}\propto \lambda^{\beta}$) between 1500 $\text{\AA}$ and 2000 $\text{\AA}$.
-Extrapolating the slope to 1216 $\text{\AA}$, we obtained a UV luminosity $L_{1216\text{\AA}}=4.2\times10^{22}\,\rm W\, Hz^{-1}$, which is below the critical value of $10^{23}\,\rm W\, Hz^{-1}$.
+The low detection was attributed to the reliance upon on optical redshift biasing toward the most UV luminous objects at high redshift \citep{curran2008}. \cite{curran2012} subsequently showed that the critical luminosity above which \mbox{H{\sc i}} was not detected, $L_{1216\text{\AA}}>10^{23}\,\rm W\, Hz^{-1}$ or an ionizing photon rate of $Q\sim10^{56}\rm\,s^{-1}$ \citep{curran2017}, was just sufficient to ionize all the neutral gas in a large spiral galaxy.
+Most recently, \cite{curran2024} has shown an anticorrelation between the \mbox{H{\sc i}} absorption strength and the ionizing photon rate.
+Using Keck spectroscopic observations, \cite{vernet2001} measured a monochromatic luminosity of $6.3\times10^{41}\,\rm erg\,s^{-1}\,\text{\AA}^{-1} $ at rest frame wavelength $\lambda_{\rm rest} =1500\text{\AA}$ and a continuum slope of $\beta=-1.43$ ($F_{\lambda}\propto \lambda^{\beta}$) between 1500 $\text{\AA}$ and 2000 $\text{\AA}$.
+Extrapolating the slope to 1216 $\text{\AA}$, we obtained a UV luminosity of $L_{1216\text{\AA}}=4.2\times10^{22}\,\rm W\, Hz^{-1}$, which is below the critical value of $10^{23}\,\rm W\, Hz^{-1}$.
 This seems to explain why we can detect \mbox{H{\sc i}} absorption in 0731+438.
-However, as the observed UV luminosity is not corrected for absorption from the host galaxy, the detailed situation is complicated.
+However, as the observed UV luminosity has not been corrected for absorption from the host galaxy, the detailed situation is complicated.

 Subaru narrow-band observations of $\rm H\alpha$+[N{\sc ii}] disclosed biconical lobes with an extent of 40 kpc aligned with the radio axis \citep{motohara2000}.
-Analysis suggested that the $\rm H\alpha$ emission come from nebula ionized by the strong isotropic UV radiation of the central Active Galactic Nucleus (AGN).
-The ionizing photon rate required to produce the observed $\rm H\alpha$ luminosity is at least $1.4\times10^{57}\rm\,s^{-1}$, which is much larger than the critical value $\sim10^{56}\rm\,s^{-1}$ \citep{curran2017}.
-It seems the observation is in conflict with theory.
+Analysis suggested that the $\rm H\alpha$ emission come from nebula ionized by the strong isotropic UV radiation of the central active galactic nucleus (AGN).
+The ionizing photon rate required to produce the observed $\rm H\alpha$ luminosity is at least $1.4\times10^{57}\rm\,s^{-1}$, which is much larger than the critical value of $\sim10^{56}\rm\,s^{-1}$ \citep{curran2017}.
+It seems that the observation is in conflict with theory.